 This post may contain affiliate links.
 Please read our disclosure policy.

-Why You’ll Love This Milkshake Recipe
+Why You’ll Love This Recipe

-The Shamrock Shake was first introduced by McDonald’s in 1970.
-The shake was created by Jim Delligatti, a McDonald’s franchise owner in Pittsburgh, Pennsylvania.
-Delligatti was inspired to create the shake after seeing a mint milkshake at a local diner.
+The Shamrock Shake has been a seasonal favorite since McDonald’s first introduced it in 1970.
+It was created by Jim Delligatti, a franchise owner in Pittsburgh, after he spotted a mint milkshake at a local diner.
+Now, it’s a much-anticipated treat that pops up every year around St. Patrick’s Day.

 Ingredients in a shamrock shake on a tray- milk, whipped cream, vanilla ice cream, sprinkles, green food coloring, and a jar of mint extract.

-If you have any ingredients leftover from this Shamrock Shake recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this easy Shamrock Shake recipe, check out our Leftover Ingredients Recipe Finder.

 Recipe Variations